 OFF THE FRONT PAINTING Charlie Blue Back is the answer for all of your painting needs!
 Contact him at (720) 988-5048, email: email@example.com

 Shelley Morning Song and Fabian Fontenelle, Shelley sings and Fabian dances while she sings.
-Look at their website at http://www.shelleymorningsong.com To book them you can send an email to firstname.lastname@example.org
+Their CD won 2 NAMA Awards for Best Soul Music in 2019.
+Look at their website at http://www.shelleymorningsong.com to book them you can send an email to firstname.lastname@example.org

 Rose Red Elk aka Red Feather Woman's website is http://www.redfeatherwoman.com/ Contact her at Red Elk Enterprises Inc./Red Feather Woman, Wheat Ridge, CO 80033.
-(303) 579-8713 or email@example.com Stay tuned for the new website with a great on-line store.
-Look at it for her concert schedule and how to order her CD's as well as her dream catchers.
+(303) 579-8713 or email@example.com Look at it for her concert schedule and how to order her CD's as well as her dream catchers.

 Native American Natural Foods,

 DJ Eagle Bear Vanas, Odawa has his products for sale at http://www.nativediscovery.com/ or you can call him at (719) 282-7747.
 He is a motivational speaker and you can contact him to book him.
 He owns the Native Discovery Inc. a company dedicated to improving lives and building the warriors of tomorrow...today!

 or email@example.com or send

 them to: Theresa Halsey, Indian Voices Program, KGNU Community Radio, 4700